afs77/afs77/README.md

 :us: 👋 Hi, I’m Amanda Fanelli
 - I'm a biochemical engineer and Ph.D. in biotechnology from the University of São Paulo, Brazil.
 - Here I share some DataViz projects and also tutorials about R for biotechnology.
-- You can reach me on twitter @amandafanelli and instagram @phd_amandafanelli(:brazil:)
+- You can reach me on twitter @amandafanelli and instagram @phd_amandafanelli

 :brazil: 👋 Olá, meu nome é Amanda Fanelli
 - Sou engenheira bioquímica e doutora em biotecnologia, graduada pela Universidade de São Paulo (EEL-USP).